-This Notice describes the health information practices of VIVA HEALTH, Inc., VIVA HEALTH ADMINISTRATION L.L.C. and TRITON HEALTH SYSTEMS, L.L.C. (referred to hereafter as "VIVA HEALTH").
-All entities, sites and locations of VIVA HEALTH follow the terms of this Notice.
+This Notice describes the health information practices for the VIVA MEDICARE Me plan offered by VIVA HEALTH, Inc. (referred to hereafter as "VIVA HEALTH").
+All entities, sites and locations of VIVA HEALTH follow the terms of this Notice for the VIVA MEDICARE Me plan.
 In addition, these entities, sites and locations may share medical information with each other for treatment, payment or health care operations purposes described in this Notice.